 The following files and data attributes are required to facilitate the easy transfer of data into Council’s asset management system.
 Electronic spreadsheets (.xls or .xlsx), listing various attributes of assets constructed, and as-built data forms, are listed in the appendices and available from the Co-Lab website.
 Three waters attribute data templates are listed in Three waters asset attributes on page 48.

-Note: Levels are to be in metres (m), in terms of Moturiki Datum.
+Note: Levels are to be in metres (m) and in terms of NZVD 2016.

 Transportation as-built data sheets